 You and I both know that dipping into retirement savings before retirement is a no-no. Sometimes, however, we go through tough times where it is necessary to access those funds.

 When you make a withdrawal from your 401k before age 59 ½, you get a 10% penalty in addition to paying federal and state taxes on the amount withdrawn.
 This will usually propel you to a higher tax bracket than you are currently in.
 You could lose over half of the withdrawal to income taxes.
 Imagine if you made a $50,000 withdrawal.
 You can count on $5,000 just in penalties and you still have to pay taxes on the $50,000.
 With an IUL you pay no such penalty, regardless of your age.
 You can withdraw funds or take tax-free loans against your policy.
 You don’t even have to pay the loans back.

 Additional benefits of an IUL that a 401k doesn’t provide are accelerated benefits.

 What this essentially means is that if you suffer from a critical illness such as a heart attack, cancer, or stroke, funds can be paid to you now.
 This is an acceleration of the death benefit.
 Now consider long term care.
 If you are unable to perform 2 of 6 activities of daily living, most of your death benefit can be accelerated to help cover the cost.
-Wikipedia lists mobility, bathing, eating, dressing, personal hygiene and using the restroom as the six basic activities of daily living.
+Mobility, bathing, eating, dressing, personal hygiene and using the restroom are the six basic activities of daily living.
 This money can then be used to cover the cost of long term care.
 This benefit is considered by many for covering the cost of long term care due to the higher cost of individual long term care insurance.

 Let’s look at income at retirement